open-telemetry/opentelemetry-specification/specification/api-metrics.md

 collect aggregated metric data while only reading the clock once per collection interval.
 The default SDK takes this approach.

-Counter and Measure instruments offer synchronous APIs for entering measurements.
+Counter and Measure instruments offer synchronous APIs for capturing measurements.
 Metric events from Counter and Measure instruments are captured at the moment they happen, when the SDK receives the corresponding function call.

 The Observer instrument supports an asynchronous API, allowing the SDK to collect metric data on demand, once per collection interval.
-A single Observer instrument callback can enter multiple metric events associated with different label sets.
+A single Observer instrument callback can capture multiple metric events associated with different label sets.
 Semantically, by definition, these observations are captured at a single instant in time, the instant that they became the current set of last-measured values.